 Here is a fun list of Northern California hidden gems to put on your summer bucket list.
 Discover some of most interesting places to visit in NorCal, not on the usual tourist itinerary.
 Natural wonders, secluded parks, historic landmarks, and even an African Wildlife adventure all made it on our list.
 How many of these hidden gems have you visited?

 Harley Farms produce four types of fresh goat milk cheese.
 Chevre (the most popular), Fromage blanc, feta, and ricotta.
 Cheese samples are available at the farm store along with mini, medium and large rounds of cheese for sale.
-If you just drive to the farm you can browse through the store, view the goats and llamas in the main coral.
+If you just drive to the farm you can browse through the store, view the goats and llamas in the main corral.
 For a more in-depth farm, tour reservations are required.
 Pescadero, CA.

 Roughly 20 miles north of San Francisco, China Camp State Park rests on the San Pedro Peninsula in San Rafael, California.
 History buffs will appreciate the historic China Camp Village while mountain bikers and hikers will enjoy exploring more than 1,600 acres parkland.